AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-acl-api.md

 ## `Update Asset or AssetType Access Control List`

-Update the `AccessControlList` of the specified asset or asset type.
+Updates the `AccessControlList` of the specified asset or asset type.

 ### Request